 The Compensation Committee selected the TSR peer group based on each company's industry and operational comparability.
-The 2020 TSR peer group was comprised of companies that are in either the peer group used in the stock performance graph in 2020 Form 10-K, the peer group used to set 2020 executive compensation or certain industry peers recommended by Mercer.
-Consequently, Argan, Inc. and McDermott International were removed from the TSR peer group.
+The 2021 TSR peer group was comprised of companies that are in either the peer group used in the stock performance graph in 2021 Form 10-K, the peer group used to set 2021 executive compensation or certain industry peers recommended by Mercer.
 In order to be counted in the final TSR calculations, a company must remain publicly traded during the entire performance period.

-The peer group of companies used for evaluating the Company's relative TSR performance for the 2020 grant of TSR-based performance shares is as follows:
+The peer group of companies used for evaluating the Company's relative TSR performance for the 2021 grant of TSR-based performance shares is as follows:

-TSR PEER GROUP FOR 2020
+TSR PEER GROUP FOR 2021